It's the people in the lab that matter. Here are the team members who we couldn't conduct our research without.

 Erica Slotter is an Associate Professor of Psychology at Villanova University.
 She received her Ph.D. from Northwestern University in 2011.
 Dr. Slotter’s work focuses on the social factors that influence identity.
 In particular, she examines how various social role transitions influence both the content and clarity of people’s self-concepts.

-Becca Divas is a second-year graduate student.
+Becca Divas is wrapping up her thesis project as part of Villanova's MS program in Experimental Psychology.
 She graduated from Gettysburg College with a B.A. in Psychology in 2015.
 For her Masters Thesis, she is researching the effects of social role transitions on self-concept clarity, specifically for graduating seniors.
 After graduation, Becca hopes to work with adolescents as a clinical psychologist.

 Sam Dashineau is a first year Master’s student.
 She graduated from the University of Pittsburgh with an Honor’s B.S. in Psychology.
 Her research interests focus on examining interpersonal functioning in association to personality and its pathology, particularly as this manifests in romantic relationships.
 Upon graduation, she hopes to purse a PhD in Clinical Psychology.